SharonLutz/powerGcE/README.md

 logit\[P(Y=1)\] = &beta;<sub>0</sub> + &beta;<sub>SNP</sub>SNP + &beta;<sub>E</sub>E + &beta;<sub>I</sub> E*SNP

 where &beta;<sub>I</sub> is inputted as a vector of values (input: betaI).
-Then, the empirical power is calculated based on the proportion of simulations where the p-value for the interaction term in a logistic regression is less than the user specified alpha level.
+Then, the proportion of simulations where the p-value for the interaction term in a logistic regression is less than the user specified alpha level is calculated.

-See the manpage for more detail regarding the input of the powerGcE function.
+See the manpage for more detail regarding the input of the function.

 ```
 library(powerGcE)